olofholmberg/master-thesis-implementation/README.md

 * QEMU ARM virt machine

 The following commands builds the project for the QEMU ARM virt machine.
-Run the commands in the master-thesis-implementation folder:
+Run the commands in the master-thesis folder:

 ```
 mkdir build